 This security initiative aims to raise the standards of security within multi-occupied buildings, where necessary.

 Building Security Accreditation establishes standards in areas such as security training and management, perimeter security and access control, all of which must be met and maintained as a condition of continuing certification.

-To achieve the Building Security Accreditation, applicants will be assessed on a number of criteria, including:
+To achieve Building Security Accreditation, applicants will be assessed on the following criteria:

-- Applicants will need to be able to prove that the number of people trained in these areas is proportionate to the size and nature of the building.
+Applicants will need to prove that that number of people trained in these areas is proportionate to the size and nature of the building.

 How to apply

 BSA is open to all owners, managing agents and security managers of commercial property.
 It is achievable through a straightforward application and review process.
 Accreditation is recognised with an award and certificate.

 - A representative from each building seeking accreditation completes a detailed application form on all aspects of the building’s security.

 - Security of the building will be assessed by a team from the City of London Crime Prevention Association.
 Where improvements are considered necessary, advice and assistance will be provided.